-We can set the criterions through either the decimal values of ICMP message type and code or through a match criterion for the name of the ICMP message.
-Some frequently used ICMP message names (icmp-message) are: echo to match ICMP echo requests and echo-reply to match ICMP echo replies.
+We can set criteria either through decimal values for the ICMP message type and code or through a match criterion for the name of the ICMP message.

+Some frequently used ICMP message names (icmp-message) are echo to match ICMP echo requests, and echo-reply to match ICMP echo replies.

-Specifying echo is equivalent to specify 80, because the ICMP echo request is a type 8 message with code 0.
+Specifying echo is equivalent to specify 8 0, because the ICMP echo request is a type 8 message with code 0.

-Specifying echo-reply is equivalent to specify 0, because the ICMP echo reply is a type 0 message with code 0.
+Specifying echo-reply is equivalent to specify 0 0, because the ICMP echo reply is a type 0 message with code 0.

-If no ICMP specific criterion is used, then the rule matches any ICMP message.
+If no ICMP specific criteria are used, then the rule matches any ICMP message.